Police arrest suspect in killing of nursing student at University of Georgia

 “I used to walk there every morning too and I mean, it just feels like a very safe space,” Stein said “It’s on campus so, like I said, it doesn’t really feel like it would ever be unsafe at all.”

-Students at the university were already shaken after a male student was found dead in his dorm room Wednesday and an armed robbery took place in the center of campus on the night of Feb.
-16. University of Georgia police said Thursday there was no reason to believe the incidents were connected to Riley’s death.
+Students at the university were already shaken after a male student was found dead in his dorm room Wednesday and an armed robbery took place in the center of campus the night of Feb.
+16. University police said Thursday there was no reason to believe those incidents were connected to Riley’s death.

-Murder is relatively rare in Athens, with the city averaging 6 murders per year, a murder rate that's about half Georgia's statewide average.
+Murder is relatively rare in Athens with the city averaging six per year, a rate that's about half Georgia's statewide average.
 But Athens-Clarke crime statistics show other types of crime with rates above Georgia's statewide average, including aggravated assault, burglary, rape and motor vehicle theft.

-The University of Georgia has grown steadily, creating housing and gentrification pressures in a city where many nonstudent residents are less affluent.
-The university, in the meantime, has grown more elite as the state’s population has swelled.
+The university has grown steadily, creating housing and gentrification pressures in a city where many nonstudent residents are less affluent.
+It has also become more elite as the state’s population has swelled.
 Georgia has a lottery-funded scholarship program that pays the full cost of tuition for more than 80% of University of Georgia students, making it an attractive destination for top in-state students.

 Amy reported from Atlanta.